grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** It seems that our current code already fulfills the Statement.
 Should I try to comment some code to make sure this Statement can fail just like you did in the previous Statement?

-**Johnny:** That would be wise thing to do.
-When a Statement is true without requiring you to change any production code, it's always suspicious.
+**Johnny:** That would be a wise thing to do.
+When a Statement turns out true without requiring you to change any production code, it's always suspicious.
 Just like you said, we have to change production code for a second to force this Statement to become false, then undo this modification to make it true again.
 This isn’t as obvious as previously, so let me do it.
 I will mark all the added lines with `//+` comment so that you can see them easily:

 ```csharp
 public class Calculator